Security of quantum key distribution with detection-efficiency mismatch in the multiphoton case: Conclusions

 \section{Conclusions}

-We have solved an important problem for practical QKD and prove the security of the BB84 protocol with detection-efficiency mismatch for the multiphoton case on both Alice's output and Bob's input.
+We have solved an important problem for practical QKD and rigorously proved the security of the BB84 protocol with detection-efficiency mismatch for the multiphoton case on both Alice's output and Bob's input.
 The main formula of the present paper is (\ref{EqMain}).
-It is formulated for the case of single-photon Alice's pulses, but it can be adopted to the case of weak coherent pulses with the randomized phase by the decoy state method.
-We have proposed an adaptation of the decoy state method to the case of detection-efficiency mismatch (as a development of our earlier results \cite{Bochkov}).
+It is formulated for the case of single-photon Alice's pulses.
+The second important development is an adaptation of the decoy state method to the case of detection-efficiency mismatch.

+We have shown that the reduction of the secret key rate due to detection-efficiency mismatch is almost negligible whenever the mismatch is small and the QBER is far from the known critical value 11\%.